 Targets and Data:

 The SDG target 13.1 Strength Resilience and Adaptive Capacity centered around the ability for the community to be able to be both resilient and adaptive is something that is one hundred percent attainable.
-Bucksport is a prime community, a blank canvas to introduce the concept of having a green community and one that is capable of being resilient and adaptive to any disasters or crises (natural, pandemic, etc).
+Bucksport is a prime community, a blank canvas, to introduce the concept of having a green community and one that is capable of being resilient and adaptive to any disasters or crises (natural, pandemic, etc).
 Target 13.2- Integrate Climate Change Measures into Policy and Planning focuses on climate change being present in governmental policies, planning, and strategies.
 Accounting for climate change and how it will affect Bucksport in the future is important when planning new infrastructure.
 The American Rescue Plan and the Flood Resilience Plan are examples of plans that can be used to build more sustainable infrastructure in Bucksport.
 However, climate action-based plans are longer lasting and include sustainable solutions to anthropogenic climate change.
 Current plans proposed by the county that include Bucksport do not mention climate change as a factor to be considered.
 We recommend that Horry County conduct local studies to assess and evaluate Bucksport to better find solutions with long-term effects.
 SDG target and indicator 13.3- Build knowledge and capacity to meet climate change is all about educating the community on what they can do to contribute and to spread awareness about the capacity they possess to become a green oasis here on the Grand Strand.
 Our work has been rolling out several studies and presenting them to the community along with community and county leaders.
 This will be the first step in creating a significant impact in this area that could prove invaluable to not only to the town of Bucksport, but the county as well as the state.